Disneyland Logo

 Disneyland Logo History

 Disney Parks, a special division of The Walt Disney Company, is responsible for developing all Disneyland.
-This business segment originated in 1971 when Walt Disney World was created.
-While there are many Disney resorts with rides and hotels, the main one is the original Disneyland of Anaheim.
-Walt Disney needed him to entertain tourists who wanted to see the film studio.
-The owner of the huge corporation made sure fans could meet characters from their favorite cartoons and have fun.
+This business segment originated in 1971, when Walt Disney World opened.
+While there are many Disney resorts with hotels and rides, the main one is the original Disneyland in Anaheim.
+Walt Disney needed him to entertain tourists visiting the film studio.
+The owner of the huge corporation made sure fans could meet their favorite cartoon characters and have fun.

 1955 – today